archiewald/blog/_posts/2018-12-10-angular-jenkins-tests.md

 },
 ```

-Then I can set a new configuration file in a script in `package.json` for `e2e:ci`:
+Then we can set a new configuration file in a script in `package.json` for `e2e:ci`:

 ```
 "e2e": "ng e2e",
 "e2e:ci": "ng e2e --protractorConfig=e2e/protractor.ci.conf.js"
 ```

-You can test if these CI variant scripts work in your local environment, they did on my macOS 🙂
+Test if these CI variant scripts work in your local environment, they did on my macOS 🙂

 ## create a JenkinsFile ♻️

 Let's create a very basic JenkinsFile with a Pipeline responsible for running `npm install` and our special CI test scripts variants.

-For an image I use [angular-chrome-headless](https://github.com/avatsaev/anguar-chrome-headless-docker) with Chrome Headless installed and pre-configured to work with Angular unit/e2e tests.
+For an image I use an [angular-chrome-headless](https://github.com/avatsaev/anguar-chrome-headless-docker) with Chrome Headless installed and pre-configured to work with Angular unit/e2e tests.

 Create a file named `JenkinsFile` with pipeline as below: